Brandon Sutter: Vancouver Canucks

 On July 28, 2015, Sutter was traded (along with a third-round pick in the 2016 NHL Entry Draft) to the Vancouver Canucks in exchange for Nick Bonino, Adam Clendening and a second-round pick in 2016.
 On August 4, 2015, the Canucks announced they had signed Sutter to a five-year, $21.875 million contract extension.
 Sutter played 16 games in the 2015–16 season before it was revealed he required sports hernia surgery.
 He missed 33 games before returning to the Canucks lineup on January 26, 2016.
 However, on February 9, his fourth game back following the surgery, he suffered a broken jaw in a game against the Colorado Avalanche that sidelined him for the remainder of the season.
 Sutter scored 5 goals and 4 assists for 9 points in 20 games for the Canucks in an injury-plagued 2015–16 season.

-In August 2016, the Canucks announced Sutter had switched from number 21 to 20 to let new Canucks acquisition Loui Eriksson wear number 21.
+In August 2016, the Canucks announced Sutter had switched from number 21 to 20 after Chris Higgins (who previously wore 20 the previous six seasons) had the final year of his contract bought out, to let new Canucks free agent acquisition Loui Eriksson wear number 21.
 On January 4, 2017, Sutter was awarded his second career penalty shot, converting against Mike Smith of the Arizona Coyotes.

 On November 24, 2017, Sutter suffered a groin injury in a 3–2 loss to the New Jersey Devils.
 After missing 21 games, Sutter returned to the lineup on January 14, 2018, scoring the overtime-winning goal in a 3–2 win over the Minnesota Wild.

 On October 29, 2018, Sutter suffered a separated shoulder in a game against the Minnesota Wild.
 He was expected to miss four-to-six weeks.
 He returned to Vancouver's lineup in early January before suffering another groin injury, his third in four seasons with the Canucks, on February 9, 2019, in a game versus the Calgary Flames.
 On March 5, 2019, the Canucks revealed that Sutter would undergo surgery on his other sports hernia, ending his season.

 Sutter's injury troubles in Vancouver continued during the 2019–20 season.
 He missed 13 games with a lower–body injury sustained on November 12 in a game versus the Nashville Predators.
 He returned in December 2019 but after three games, he again left the Canucks lineup, this time missing 12 games with an upper-body injury.
 Sutter ultimately returned to the Canucks lineup in January 2020 and played in every subsequent game before the final month of the season was cancelled due to the COVID-19 pandemic.
 Sutter scored one goal and five assists in the 2020 playoffs.